Skip to Main Content

 In honor of UCLA’s Centennial Celebration (2019-2020), the Office of the Vice Chancellor for Research & Creative Activities established this new award to recognize faculty for their sustained efforts to translate their research into positive public action

-There have been two cycles of the Public Impact Research Awards, with a total of seven awards given.
+There have been three cycles of the Public Impact Research Awards, with a total of eleven awards given.

 Number of Awards / Award Amount